Jezzffihuter2022/wangchuyao.github.io/_pages/grants.md

 author_profile: true
 ---

-I have a strong track record of securing competitive grants and awards, having received a total amount of US$1,050,000.
+I have secured a total amount of US$1,050,000 in competitive research funding and academic awards, all as the sole Principal Investigator (PI).
 This demonstrates the broad appeal and real-world relevance of my research, and my ability to communicate its significance to varied stakeholders.
 With several high-impact projects underway, I am well-positioned to attract further support for my research program.

 ## Research Grants
-6 grants (4 external and 2 university level), all as the sole Principal Investigator (PI)
+**6 grants** (4 external and 2 university level)

 1\. **Research and Impact Support Fund (Artificial Intelligence Spotlight Call), £4,817**, LSE, 2024-25
 &nbsp;&nbsp;&nbsp;&nbsp;Top 16 student awardees in the inaugural cohort, highlighted by LSE: [World-leading AI research](https://www.lse.ac.uk/DSI/AI/risf-projects)